jphong125/stellaapic/Writerside/topics/intro.md

 ## Important

 * Partner ID and Token will be issued by LuckyMonaco.
-* When you need to add sub-brand, you will be needed an additional PartnerID to do so.
+* When you need to add sub-brand, you will be needed an additional PartnerID to do so....
 * Please refer to the provided SLOT_SPEC document for integration.

 ## Overview